tenchi-security/zanshin-cli/README.rst

 -  ``--target-accounts [ALL|MASTER|MEMBERS|NONE]``: choose which
    accounts to onboard
--  ``--exclude-account TEXT``: ID, Name, E-mail or ARN of AWS Account not to be onboarded. [default: ]
+-  ``--exclude-account TEXT``: ID, Name, E-mail or ARN of AWS Account not to be onboarded
--  ``--boto3-profile TEXT``: Boto3 profile name to use for Onboard AWS Account.
-If not informed will use 'default' profile [default: default]
+-  ``--boto3-profile TEXT``: Boto3 profile name to use for Onboard AWS Account
--  ``--aws-role-name TEXT``: Name of AWS role that allow access from Management Account to Member accounts.
-If not informed will use OrganizationAccountAccessRole. [default:
+-  ``--aws-role-name TEXT``: Name of AWS role that allow access from Management Account to Member accounts [default:
    OrganizationAccountAccessRole]
 -  ``--help``: Show this message and exit.